036/OpenMMOUpdater/README.md

 ## Background

-Uses ASM bytecode analysis to identify classes and fields

-** Currently supported classes **

-- Battle
-- BreedWindow
-- EntityPosition
-- FooterPosition
-- Game Class
-- Game Entry App Listener
-- Game Server
-- MapData
-- Pokemon Class
-- Shus Debug Menu
-- World
+The updater uses Java bytecode analysis to identify classes and properties of classes in an obfuscated Java application.
+It identifies classes using known patterns and signatures of the classes and attempts to find the obfuscated class and fields across multiple updates of the application and various obfuscation techniques.